kiringodhwani/TinderBot/README.md

 3. Scrapes the profiles of Tinder matches and messages them based on their name, age, and passions.
 Includes real Boston locations in the messages.
 4. Handles all Tinder pop-ups that may appear during 1-3.

-For an in-depth explanation of TinderBot's capabilities along with video examples of TinderBot in action, please see the below Youtube video.
+For an in-depth explanation of TinderBot's capabilities along with video examples of TinderBot in action, please see the attached Youtube video.

 ## Steps of Race-based Auto Swiping
 1. Use Selenium to extract the current image from the person’s profile.